Networked Lighting Controls

 Demand Charge Reduction

-A company’s demand charge can make up to 30% of its energy bill.
-By understanding how and when the charge happens, you can lower your energy costs and reduce waste without buying any new software or tools.
+Demand Charge can make up 30% to 50% of a company’s energy bill.
+By understanding how and when demand charges happen, you can lower your energy costs and reduce waste without buying any new software or tools.
 Today, intelligent LED systems give companies the bandwidth to measure almost anything and thanks to the IoT those possibilities are becoming a reality.
+With new control, insights, crucial operations data, and automated efficiency, companies can easily take action during Demand Response Events.

-Today we customize workspaces using your lighting controls to measure heat and moisture in the school and or workplace from a handheld device or computer to ensure your team stays happy and productive (not to mention your building has just become much smarter).
+Today we customize workspaces using your lighting controls to measure temperature, relative humidity, air quality, and more in the workplace from a handheld device or computer to ensure your team stays happy and productive (not to mention your building has just become much smarter).

-Maybe your business needs to keep a work area at a specific temperature throughout the day.
-Lighting controls today can manage this task easily and even notify you if there are any changes to the designated settings.
+Maybe your business needs to keep a work area at a specific temperature throughout the day, or excess humidity will damage the product.
+Today, Networked Lighting Controls can manage this task easily and even notify and alert you if there are any changes outside the set parameters.

 Far too many businesses and factories leave unnecessary equipment running, wasting millions of dollars and energy.
 What if you could monitor these energy loads with your lighting system and receive an alert telling you it is time to turn off these devices?
 This is happening today and much more thanks to intelligent LED fixtures and controls.
 Today, Advanced Lighting Controls systems do just this, allowing you to create a more efficient, sustainable building—substantially reducing your operating costs and waste.